Request a Callback 01491 529 561

 Leisure

-Wallingford Museum, three golf courses, three riding centres, two leisure centres, one with a swimming pool and the Corn Exchange which offers live performances, music and movies.
-The town hosts a popular food festival and the highlight of the calendar is Wallingford Carnival.
-The town also puts on a large Bonfire Night display.
+There’s a museum, three golf courses, three riding centres, two leisure centres, one with a swimming pool, plus the Corn Exchange with live performances, music and movies.
+The town hosts a popular food festival but the highlight of the calendar is Wallingford Carnival.

 Get a Quick Quote